Russell-S-Harper/FLT/README.md

         if (lsr = scanf("%10s", gsb(-1)), f = atof(gsb(1)), lsr == 1) { ... }

 - Also note that FLT parameters in `*scanf` are handled as strings with reduced criteria with respect to what is valid or not.
 So a call like `sscanf("X Y Z", "%f %f %f", ...);` may return 3 indicating three "matches".
 A workaround is to use `!isnan()` on each variable to confirm if it is valid.
+- Similar to above, FLT parameters in `*printf` are also handled as strings, so padding is restricted to spaces for FLT values.
 - The variadic functions `vprintf`, `vscanf`, and related are not supported.
 - Polynomial approximations are used for `sin`, `cos`, `atan`, `exp2`, and `log2`.
 Near boundary conditions, these functions, as well as those dependent on them, could display some accuracy issues.